 Dr Schottman's medical interests include caring for senior pets, caring for canine athletes, optimal wellness care, feline medicine, caring for geriatric cats, nutrition, dentistry, caring for pets with chronic illnesses, pain control, and comfort/hospice care.
 Her thoroughness, compassion, and desire to continually build her knowledge so as to offer the very best care are reflected in Sunset Pet Hospital's mission and daily operations.

 Dr Schottman's pets are her children and are the focus of her free time.
-She enjoys dog agility training and competition and canine Nosework with her Labrador Retrievers, as well as walking in the woods, reading, and getting away to the mountains or the beach.
+She enjoys dog agility training and competition and canine Nosework with her Labrador Retrievers, as well as animal photography, walking in the woods, reading, and getting away to the mountains or the beach.
 She also has cats who are pampered and catered to, as cats deserve.